hub-adda/crypto-scanner/README.md

 env GOOS=linux GOARCH=arm go build -o broken ./examples/broken.go
 ```
 To build a FIPS-140 compliant binary:
-### build the FIPS binary in a a linux machine
+### build the FIPS binary in a linux machine
 ```
 CGO_ENABLED=1 GOOS=linux GOARCH=arm64 GOEXPERIMENT=boringcrypto go build -tags boringcrypto -o fips_web_server_linux ./fips_web_server.go
 ```
-In some machines a FIPS binary cannot build with as local cc compiler, therefore there is a way to build it in a docer file
+In some machines a FIPS binary cannot build with a local cc compiler, therefore there is a way to build it in a docker file

-### build the FIPS binary in using docker
+### build the FIPS binary using docker

 ## TODOs in next steps
 1. binary-checker: add go version conditions as GOOS or minimal go version (output below)
 1. binary-checker: download and build the tool using a single command (e.g curl install script| bash
-1. complete code usage of unsafe functions as sha1, md5 which are part if the go standard libraries
+1. complete code usage of unsafe functions as sha1, md5 which are part of the go standard libraries
 1. add contribution and license policy

 ### go version output example
 This is the example output of the go version tool.